 A binary scale is the simplest option and makes grading quick and efficient.
 You will most likely also see your reviewers giving similar scores as there is less choice.

-A 5 point scale gives you what the 4 point scale does but will give you 3 as a middle option.
-Sometimes a ticket wasn't quite good or quite bad but just in the ok.
+A 5-point scale gives you what the 4 point scale does but will give you 3 as a middle option.
+Sometimes a conversation wasn't quite good or quite bad but just in the ok.
 This allows you to give a score with this whilst the n/a option does not.